 Top Five Smells to Be Concerned About in your Home

-A wide variety of sources can cause a house to smell poorly, from trash that’s overdue for the dumpster to a teenager’s body odor.
-But some smells require more attention than others, because they can cause health problems, fires or even death.
+A wide variety of sources can cause a house to smell poorly, from the trash that’s overdue for the dumpster to a teenager’s body odor.
+But some smells require more attention than others because they can cause health problems, fires, or even death.
 Let’s take a closer look at five domestic odors you should pay attention to if they occur in your home.

 Another key smell that could indicate that you have an electrical short somewhere is a pungent “fish” smell.
 This smell often indicates that there’s a burning electrical implement somewhere in your home.
 As it turns out, electrical wires and other manufactured plastic components emit a fishy smell when they’re exposed to high heat.
 If you smell this particular odor, take a look at your outlets and electrical components to see if anything is melting or otherwise malfunctioning.

 The smell of rotten eggs is instantly recognizable and can be an indicator of a serious problem in your home.
 The two most common sources of a rotten egg smell are a natural gas leak, and escaping sewer gas.

 In its natural state, natural gas is actually odorless.
 That’s why utility companies inject a substance called mercaptan, which emits an odor that smells like sulfur or rotten eggs.
 If there’s a very strong smell, you could have a substantial natural gas leak.
 Leave the area, call 911 from a safe place, and call your utility company so they can send out a technician as well.
 It’s also important not to smoke or use matches or lighters because natural gas is flammable.